Jaydozrock/Web-Security-Week8/README.md

 This vunerability was investigated by changing the id index for individuals under the Salesperson list.
 Upon trying to change the the id index in the Green target by changing the A seen in the follwing text to 10 or 11``` public/salesperson.php?id=A ``` , returned/reloaded the page that had the intial salesperson list.
-On the otherhand when this was attempted
+On the otherhand when this was attempted with Red target this presented two users that were not present on the Salesperson list page.

 ## Notes